osbuild/images/test/data/testrepo/README.md

 # Test repository metadata

-This directory is used for `dnf-json` unit tests.
-The `repodata` subdirectory contains CS9 BaseOS repository metadata that is served by a server during testing for `dnf-json` to query.
+This directory is used for `osbuild-depsolve-dnf` unit tests.
+The `repodata` subdirectory contains CS9 BaseOS repository metadata that is served by a server during testing for `osbuild-depsolve-dnf` to query.